-01 Jan 5 Ways to Maximize Your Boutique’s Email List
+13 Nov 5 Ways to Maximize Your Email List

-So you just ran an offer or a giveaway to grow your email list, or your list is growing like crazy organically (congrats, you already know this is something we are key on at The Hub), but now what?
+So you just ran an offer or a giveaway to grow your email list (congrats – we’ve been talking about this so much lately!), but now what?

 If you were just planning on sending them one email, then adding them to your circulation, please stop there and keep reading below.

-Here are 5 ways to maximize this new list across social channels.
+Here are 5 ways to maximize this new list across social channels, and BONUS tips on how to warmly welcome your community in your first email messages to them.

 1. Create a Facebook ‘Page Suggestion’